-You can carry water in anything from a Mason jar to a gourd, but we prefer Platypus’ collapsible water bottles.
-They are durable and perfect for hiking, since they are light and flatten down to almost nothing when they’re empty.
-Best yet, they’re made in Seattle and are reusable, making them one of the greenest solutions around.
+You can carry water in anything from a Mason jar to a gourd, but we prefer Liberty Bottleworks Artist Bottles.
+They are durable and perfect for hiking, and feature an easy quarter-twist closure system.
+Best yet, they’re made in Yakima and are reusable, making them one of the greenest solutions around.

 As far as we know, science hasn’t answered the pressing question of just why food tastes better outdoors.
 Whatever the reason, we have no doubt that anything eaten en plein air—and especially after hiking in the woods—tastes at least 85% better.
 Our favorite snacks for winter hiking are calorie-dense, easy to pack, and made right here in the Pacific Northwest.

 Among the best: Sahale Snacks (grab ‘n’ go packets serve up fruit and nut combos like Raspberry Crumble Cashew Mix and Berry Macaroon Almond Mix); and Tim’s Chips (kettle-style chips in traditional and adventuresome varieties).

 Unpredictable PNW weather can make trails a bit slick, so it’s extra-important to wear waterproof footwear.
 Hiking accessories like trekking poles and a good pocketknife are useful year-round, but particularly advantageous to have on hand for winter hikes.